 16 - 18cm.

-- Broad glossy blue band across breast with broad black band below
+- breast bands broad glossy blue and broad black band below

 Dense primary rainforest, logged or heavily degraded forest, scrub, plantations, remnant forest patches with cultivation, bamboo groves and thickets near rivers.
 Often in forest on volcanic soils.

 In lowlands below 1200 m.

 Feeds on insects and their larvae, earthworms and some plant material.